davidhlee625/project_03/README.md

 **How to run the `ebay-dl.py` file :**

-Firstly, enter in the item and the number of pages you wish to see from ebay after the ebay-dl.py.
+In order to run this file, type in an item that you would like to see from ebay.
+This initial command with no page number specification will return 10 pages.

 <pre><code>scrapingebay/ebay-dl.py" 'item query here'
 </code></pre>